 Do not under any circumstances allow your pet to chew on anything that may cause them harm.

-The entire process of providing dental care to any animal can be a stressful experience for everyone involved and your pet may become agitated.
+The entire process of providing veterinary dentistry can be a stressful experience for everyone involved and your pet may become agitated.

 Our Gardena vets provide anesthesia to all pets prior to performing dental procedures.
 This allows our vets to tend to your pets in the safest and most efficient way possible.